-Net cash used in financing activities was \$7.4 million for the thirteen weeks ended May 2, 2015 which was primarily related to purchases of shares of the Company's common stock made under the 2014 Share Repurchase Program.
-This compares to net cash used in financing activities of \$0.6 million for the thirteen weeks ended May 3, 2014.
+Net cash used in financing activities was \$6.3 million and \$7.4 million for the thirteen weeks ended April 30, 2016 and May 2, 2015, respectively.
+The decrease in financing activities was primarily due to a lower amount of purchases of shares of the Company's common stock as compared to the prior year.

-Amended and Restated Credit Agreement
+Second Amended and Restated Credit Agreement